-Multiplication of Natural Numbers The operator \times denotes multiplication.
-Oftentimes, when working with variables, we simply omit the cross, such that $a \times b$ is the same as ab.
+Multiplication of Natural Numbers The operator \cdot denotes multiplication.
+Oftentimes, when working with variables, we simply omit the dot, such that $a \cdot b$ is the same as ab.

 Fact A.4 (Properties of Multiplication).
 Multiplication of natural numbers has the following two basic properties: